 Dr. Richard Cobb, California Polytechnic State University, San Luis Obispo provided a final project presentation at the April 12, 2022 EMC meeting entitled Do forest practice rules minimize fir mortality from root disease and bark beetle interactions? – a final report (Cobb et al. 2022).
 This project sought to evaluate several sections of the FPRs for their effectiveness in controlling fuel accumulations in the face of devastating bark beetle outbreaks in true fir stands.
 The study focused on true fir forests because these stands have yet to reach crisis mortality levels when viewed at the state scale, but the frequency of Heterobasidion infections, and the distribution of both biological agents of mortality across the Sierra Nevada, suggests the potential for a highly damaging outbreak.
 This study showed that several post-harvest stump treatments including borax, urea, and application of Phlebiopsis inoculant were effective in reducing Heterobasidion colonization of recently cut stumps.
 The study also followed the expansion of Heterobasidion disease centers over a period greater than 50 years and found that the rate of disease expansion declined dramatically after an initial period of expansion and that tree mortality was best predicted by this initial rate of expansion.

 A draft CRA (Waitman and Leonard 2022a) was presented by Members Ben Waitman and Jessica Leonard at the September 28, 2022 EMC meeting.
 After minor revisions, Member Waitman presented a revised draft of the CRA (Waitman and Leonard 2022b) to the Committee at the November 18, 2022 EMC meeting, when the EMC voted to forward the CRA to the Board.
 The Board is expected to review the CRA in early 2023, although no rule changes are expected to result from this research.
-Though the results of these studies do not directly address specific rule FPR targets or prescriptions, this work addressed an important disease affecting commercial timber species and identified important practices that can aid the timber industry in predicting maintaining susceptible stands.
+Though the results of these studies do not directly address specific rule FPR targets or prescriptions, this work addressed an important disease affecting commercial timber species and identified important practices that can aid the timber industry in maintaining susceptible stands.
 Two additional publications are in preparation are anticipated in 2023.

 EMC-2017-012: Assessment of Night-Flying Forest Pest Predator Communities on Demonstration State Forests – with Monitoring across Seral Stages and Silvicultural Prescriptions